python-cffi/cffi/doc/source/index.rst

 the array.
 Getting a buffer is useful because you can read from it without an extra copy, or write into it to change the original value;
 you can use for example ``file.write()`` and ``file.readinto()`` with such a buffer (for files opened in binary mode).
+(Remember that like in C, you use ``array + index`` to get the pointer to the index'th item of an array.)

 ``ffi.typeof("C type" or cdata object)``: return an object of type ``<ctype>`` corresponding to the parsed string, or to the C type of the